 Take a Hot Air Balloon Ride

-There are several companies that offer flights at the festival.
-Taking a flight during the festival is slightly more expensive than flights at other times but how often do you get to experience a lift with so many balloons at once.
 These flights sell out quickly and are contingent on weather.
-If your flight gets cancelled you will not be able to re-book on another flight in the festival but your voucher is usually good for a standard flight for about 12 months.
+If your flight gets cancelled, you will not be able to re-book on another flight in the festival, but your voucher should be good for a standard flight for about 12 months.
 Check with the balloon operator on their policies before booking.